xiangao/reproducible-research/content/git/index.md

 ### Why use Git?

-For the moment, think of Git as a camera.
-Git let's you take snapshots of your code over time.
-This is valuable because it lets you:
+For the moment, think of Git like a camera.
+You can use Git to take snapshots of your code over time.
+This is valuable because it lets
+you:

-* See how a project has evolved
+* see how a project has evolved,
-* Restore your code to an old snapshot
-  * Super useful if you break something
-  * Let's you experiment more freely
+* restore your code to an old snapshot (this is super useful if you break something, it encourages you to experiment more freely), and
-* See what changed between two snapshots
+* see what changed between two snapshots.

 At the same time, Git is like Adobe Photoshop.
-It lets you combine snapshots together.
-This is super helpful for collaborating with other people.
+You can use Git to combine snapshots together.
+This is great for collaborating with other people.

-It's worth mentioning that Git works best with plain text files (code, markdown, csv files).
+It's worth mentioning that Git works best with plain text files (code, markdown, csv, ...).
 It's less helpful when working with binary files like Microsoft Word or Excel documents.

 ### Why use GitHub?

 GitHub is a web application that facilitates collaboration.

-* GitHub is a website that hosts git repositories[^1], with a nice graphical user interface for exploring git repositories.
+* GitHub is a website that hosts Git repositories.

+* It provides a nice graphical user interface (GUI) for exploring Git repositories.

 * Source code on GitHub is **real** open source: anyone can study it and grab it.

-* GitHub is sort of like Facebook for programmers: you can see what people are up to, and easily collaborate on shared projects.

-* Provides issue tracking.
+* GitHub provides issue tracking.

-* Makes it easy to suggest changes to anyone (pull requests).
+* GitHub makes it easy to suggest changes to anyone (pull requests).

-[^1]: Git is a distributed version control system (DVCS).
+[^dvcs]: Git is a distributed version control system (DVCS).
 Imagine that
     you and I are working on a project together and were using GitHub to coordinate our work.
 There will be at least three copies of the
     project: one on your computer, one on my computer, and one on